 On my tours, I introduce kids to "white gold" that delicious cash crop grown here and there.
 I teach them about slavery and our shared slave law, the Code Noir.
 I describe a religion with deep, deep roots that is still practiced there, a religion hidden under the Catholicism imposed by our shared colonial rulers.
 I point out similarities in our architecture.
 I went there to learn about our shared culture.
 I returned having learned much more.

-After years of work and suffering, the Haitian Revolution made Saint Domingue the first free black nation in the western hemisphere.
-In my selective research, the story stopped there with great victory.
+In my selective research, the story stopped with the victorious revolution at the turn of the century.
+(Didn't realize that independence had actually been leased from France.
+The mortgage of 21 billion dollars was paid over the following 50 years.)
 I knew thousands of Haitians emigrated to New Orleans after this, as the revolution had destroyed much of the farmland.
 I read about Haitian immigrants that impacted New Orleans' history.
-But that ignores the rest of Haiti's story.
+But that ignores the rest of Haiti's story and the current circumstances Haitians deal with every day.